Before you start looking for homes for sale in the local area or scheduling

 What is a VA Mortgage Loan?

 A VA mortgage loan is a home loan that is available to qualified military members, including veterans, active-duty service members and some eligible surviving spouses.
-The benefit of applying for a VA loan is that down payments are not required in order to close on the home, which can make it easier for military members to secure housing.
+The benefit of applying for a VA loan is that down payments are not required in order to close on the home, which can make it easier for military members and veterans to secure housing.
 These VA home loans also typically have more favorable rates than conventional or FHA mortgages.

 The VA Funding Fee: What You Need to Know

-While you may not have to pay a down payment, you may have to pay the VA
+While you may not have to pay a down payment, you may have to pay the VA funding fee.
+The VA funding fee is a one-time payment that must be paid by the loan applicant either at closing or added to the mortgage.

 There are some VA funding fee exemptions, such as: